TheXJ-Github/CrabGame-Mod-Template/README.md

 ```

 # The Final Step: Building the DLL
-In the top middle area on your screen, it might say Debug.
-If it is Release, that's good!
-If it's Debug, then click on it and set it to Release.
+In the top middle area on your screen, it might say Debug, which you'll have to set to Release by clicking it and clicking Release.
+If it's already Release, then that's good!

 Now you can quickly build your mod by hitting Ctrl+B, or going to the Build tab and clicking Build.
 You'll find the mod dll in the folder of your project